Nick Darke: Early life

 Nick's great-grandfather, William Leonard Darke, was a sea captain and master mariner.
 Nick's grandfather, Temperley Darke, was also a master-mariner and sea-captain who spent his life at sea, and was wrecked twice off the Cape of Good Hope.
-His father Temperley Oswald ('Pop') Darke, was a North Cornwall chicken farmer, and a distinguished ornithologist.
-His mother, Betty Cowan, was an actress, who performed throughout the UK.
-Betty's father was the organist at Hampstead Church, and played organ for Elgar.
-After acting, Betty ran a cafe called 'Betty's tearooms' from the home that Nick was born in.
-As a small boy Nick remembered uninvited holidaymakers snooping around parts of his house, even his bedroom, and his contempt for the ravaging effects of unchecked, unregulated tourism, began.
+His father, Temperley Oswald ('Pop') Darke, was a North Cornwall chicken farmer, and a distinguished ornithologist.
+His mother, Betty Cowan, was an actress who performed throughout the UK.
+Betty's father was the organist at Hampstead Church and played organ for Elgar.
+After acting, Betty ran a cafe called 'Betty's tearooms' from the home where Nick was born in.
+As a small boy, Darke remembered uninvited holidaymakers snooping around parts of his house, even his bedroom, and his contempt for the ravaging effects of unchecked, unregulated tourism, began.

-Nicholas Temperley Watson Darke, was born in Wadebridge, Kernow, and was raised, and later moved back to Porthcothan, where his family have lived for four generations, after moving there from Padstow.
-He was educated at St Merryn Primary School and Truro Cathedral School, from where he was expelled for blowing up the cricket pitch, with a sugar and weed killer bomb.
+Nicholas Temperley Watson Darke was born in Wadebridge, Cornwall.
+He was raised in, and later moved back to, Porthcothan, where his family had lived for four generations after moving there from Padstow.
+He was educated at St Merryn Primary School and Truro Cathedral School, from which he was expelled for getting drunk on sports day.
 He then attended Newquay Grammar School.
-Nick's aversion to empire, and the English ruling class, began at boarding school during the sixties, where he experienced sadistic institutionalized bullying, and extremely poor sanitary conditions.
+Darke's aversion to empire and the English ruling class began at boarding school during the sixties, where he experienced sadistic institutionalized bullying and extremely poor sanitary conditions.

-He was accepted into the Royal Academy of Dramatic Art, but couldn't afford the fees, so instead trained as an actor at Rose Bruford College, Kent.
+He was accepted into the Royal Academy of Dramatic Art but could not afford the fees; he instead trained as an actor at Rose Bruford College, Kent.

 Early career

-After making his professional début at the Lyric, Belfast, he went on to learn his craft in repertory theatre, at the Victoria Theatre, Stoke-on-Trent, England.
-Over a ten-year period he acted in over eighty plays at Stoke, and between 1977–79 also directed Man Is Man, The Miser, Absurd Person Singular, The Scarlet Pimpernel, and A Cuckoo in the Nest.
+After making his professional début at the Lyric, Belfast, he went on to learn his craft in repertory theatre at the Victoria Theatre, Stoke-on-Trent, England.
+Over a ten-year period, he acted in over eighty plays at Stoke and between 1977–79 also directed Man Is Man, The Miser, Absurd Person Singular, The Scarlet Pimpernel, and A Cuckoo in the Nest.

-His love of theatre in the round began at Stoke, 'fluidity of action, jump-cuts from location to location, short scenes, diversity of characters, music as narrative were the bread and butter of the Vic and I've fed on them ever since'.
+His love of theatre in the round began at Stoke: "fluidity of action, jump-cuts from location to location, short scenes, diversity of characters, music as narrative were the bread and butter of the Vic and I've fed on them ever since".
 He believed the best advice to learn how to be a playwright was to 'go and be an actor'.

 At Stoke he wrote his first full-length play, Never Say Rabbit in a Boat, which won the George Devine award in 1979.
 He then gave up acting to write full-time.